vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

 create_load_balancer_for_the_kubernetes_api: false # Just a heads up: right now, we can’t limit access to the load balancer by IP through the firewall.
 This feature hasn’t been added by Hetzner yet.

+k3s_upgrade_concurrency: 1 # how many nodes to upgrade at the same time

 # additional_packages:
 # - somepackage